Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 All generated reports will be available inside XTC to browse and evaluate them, and XTC can also generate a link for [public sharing](#sharing-a-report).

+{{% note %}}
+The [Test Comment section](../../../load-testing/manual/320-test-evaluation/#overview) of XLT load test reports is automatically enriched with data from XTC.
+This includes:
+* The name and the description of the load test the report was created for.
+* Metadata such as organization and project short name, the number of the load test and the result the report is based on, and the number of the report itself.
+* An additional report comment that can be entered when [creating a custom report](#custom-reports).
+{{% /note %}}

 ## Intermediate Reports

 {{% permission type="project" least="true" role="tester" %}}